OriginProtocol/origin/origin-docs/software/bridge-server.md

 - [Twitter](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens)
   - TWITTER_CONSUMER_KEY
   - TWITTER_CONSUMER_SECRET

-#### Mobile push notification
-If you wish to setup push notification for your mobile apps

-- `APNS_CERT_FILE`: Apple notification service certificate(This needs to be .pem file.
-Refer to [this doc](http://www.apptuitions.com/generate-pem-file-for-push-notification/) for how to generate)
-- `APNS_CERT_PASSWORD`: Passphrase for the pem file if you do not strip it out when you exported to pem
-- `APNS_APP_BUNDLE_ID`: The bundle id of your app

-FCM support forthcoming.

 #### Production configuration
 When deploying to a production system, make sure to set appropriate environment